jjolano/openps3ftp/README.txt

 Find the PARAM.SFO by extracting it from the original pkg file.

 Implemented error codes:
 0x1337BEEF - Socket binding failed.
-This should never be seen.
-Just restart OpenPS3FTP, or the whole system if it keeps occurring.
+Just restart.
+The only reason I think this would happen is if you launch OpenPS3FTP right after exiting it.
 0x13371010 - Socket polling failed.
-Probably only occurs if there's some sort of hardware problem.
+Probably only happens if the system decides to screw up.
 0x1337ABCD - Error on listener socket.
-This should never happen at all.
-Restart your system.
+Probably only happens if you're screwing around with the server.

 Note to developers:
 Do what you like with the source code - however when releasing something that